San Francisco City Hall

 The path to San Francisco’s present City Hall — the sixth — was not an easy one.

-Later, the city moved its headquarters to the Parker House Hotel — pictured here as it was besieged by the Vigilance Committee of 1856:
+Later, the city moved its headquarters to the Parker House Hotel (which offered private rooms for high-roller gamblers during the Gold Rush) — pictured here as it was besieged by the Vigilance Committee of 1856:

 The second city hall burned to the ground in one of the many conflagrations that swept through San Francisco during the Gold Rush era: